The Black American Inventors, Scientists, and Engineers Who Changed the World - Part Two

 9 - Sarah E. Goode: inventor, fourth known African-American woman to be granted a U.S. patent

-Frequently wrongly credited as the first African-American woman to receive a U.S. patent for her invention, Sarah E. Goode from Chicago was the fourth known African-American woman to be granted the patent number 322,177 on July 14, 1885, for her Folding Cabinet Bed.
+Frequently wrongly credited as the first African-American woman to receive a U.S. patent for her invention, Sarah E. Goode from Chicago was the fourth known African-American woman to be granted a patent for an original invention.
+She was granted patent number 322,177 on July 14, 1885, for her Folding Cabinet Bed.

 It was in Chicago where Sarah met her husband, Archibald Goode, a carpenter, and stair builder.
-Possessing an entrepreneurial spirit, Sarah opened a furniture store.
+Possessing an entrepreneurial spirit, Sarah and Archibald opened a furniture store.

 She invented an ingenious piece of furniture: a desk by day that unfolded into a full bed by night.
 Her invention became popular and known as the Cabinet Bed.